kririae/flux-data/README.md

-# flux-data
+# FLux Datafiles

-Data files for FLux renderer
+This repository contains the data files for the FLux render.

+The scene's configuration format are subject to change until the next stable release.